-I can't even remember all the projects I've worked on over the years but here is a sample:
+I've worked on hundreds of projects over the years but here is a sample (in rough chronological order):

 - Multi-channel Light Dimmer board for the Marion High School stage (with Tony Weber)

-- String Synthesizer using analog bucket-brigade devices (based on a Popular Electronic design)
+- String Synthesizer using analog bucket-brigade devices (based on a Practical Electronics design)

 - TVT3 Television Typewriter (early terminal)